speakeasy-api/openapi-directory/SDKs/osf.io/2.0/go/README.md

 * `NodesContributorsRead` - Retrieve a contributor
 * `NodesCreate` - Create a node
 * `NodesDelete` - Delete a node
-* `NodesDraftRegistrationsCreate` - Create a draft registration
+* `NodesDraftRegistrationsCreate` - Create a draft registration based on your current project Node.
 * `NodesDraftRegistrationsDelete` - Delete a draft registration
 * `NodesDraftRegistrationsList` - List all draft registrations
 * `NodesDraftRegistrationsPartialUpdate` - Update a draft registration
-* `NodesDraftRegistrationsRead` - Retrieve a draft registration
 * `NodesFilesList` - List all node files
 * `NodesFilesRead` - Retrieve a file
 * `NodesForksCreate` - Create a fork of this node